uit-no/hpc-doc/help/faq.rst

 How can I export the display from a compute node to my desktop?
 ---------------------------------------------------------------

-If you needs to export the display from a compute node to your desktop you should
+If you need to export the display from a compute node to your desktop you should

 #.
 First login to Stallo with display forwarding.
 #.
 Then you should reserve a node, with display forwarding, trough the